 I should have seen this coming after my blog post about Android Wear 2.0 back in February, but I’m in love with my “new” old Pebble watch.
-As I mentioned back then, I really just wanted a dumb smartwatch — send me some notifications, maybe let me archive some emails, and that’s about it.
+As I mentioned back then, I really just wanted a dumb smartwatch — so I’d want it to send me some notifications, maybe let me archive some emails, and that’s about it.
 If it’s any more involved than that, my phone is literally already on my body or on my desk.

 Android Wear vs Apple Watch

 The promise of Android Wear was great — a simple interface to get notifications from your watch.
 Apple went the other way, with lots of apps and bells and whistles.
 For me, Android Wear seems like a much better solution.

 The first version of Android Wear was great, though a bit buggy.
 With Android Wear 2, I had hoped for a smoother experience, but instead they started chasing Apple and added a bunch more features that I really don’t want — without fixing the bugs.

 I can’t remember what drew me to dig the old Pebble out of the closet, but that’s what I did a few weeks ago.
 The battery was long dead, and then it needed some software updates, but when I got it going I was amazed — it was perfect.